achiwa912/daemonlord/README.md

     |   or l)eave                                          |
     |   Which rooms to stay today? >                       |

 Delux room sounds good, but as we have only 232 gold, let's choose `c)ots` tonight.
+Maybe we can stay in standard rooms tomorrow.

     |   Which rooms to stay today? > c                     |
     | * Today's dinner is cabbage soup.                    |